hpquintana/hpquintana.github.io/_posts/2018-12-27-Hello-World.md

 ## Closing Thoughts

-Well that's what I have in plan for the blog right now.
+Well, that's what I have in plan for the blog right now.
 I'm sure we've all begun a project with a perfect plan only to see it turn out completely different so I'm not sure if I'll achieve my goals.
 But I'll sum up what I want to do with this blog with one sentence.

 > "I want this blog to help Computer Science grow."